 Description of Display Collection

-The display was recognized in 2013 as an official Daffodil Display Garden by the American Daffodil Society.
-The daffodil display represents all 13 recognized divisions, which are based on floral parts and species derivation.
+In 2013, Red Butte Garden was recognized as an official Daffodil Display Garden by the American Daffodil Society.
+The display represents all 13 recognized divisions, which are based on floral parts and species derivation.
 Divisions include: Trumpet, Large-Cupped, Small-Cupped, Double, Triandrus, Cyclamineus, Jonquilla, Tazetta, Poeticus, Bulbocodium, Split-Cupped, Miscellaneous, Species and wild forms, and Miniatures.
-The display also includes many recipients of the Wister and Panil awards, which recognize outstanding American hybridizers and daffodil selections.
-Click here to read more about Daffodil divisions from the American Daffodil Society.
+The display also includes many recipients of the Wister and Panil Awards, which recognize outstanding American hybridizers and daffodil selections.
+Click HERE to read more about Daffodil divisions from the American Daffodil Society.

 Plant daffodils in any deep, well-drained soil in full sun.
 Planting beneath deciduous trees is okay if the trees leaf out after the bulbs have finished for spring and if tree roots don’t interfere with planting.